-Located at the foot of City Hall, Dilworth Park has recently undergone a major — and awesome — transformation.
+Located at the foot of City Hall, Dilworth Park recently underwent a major — and awesome — transformation.

 On September 4, 2014, the park reopened as a modern and welcoming outdoor space, reestablishing William Penn’s original Center Square as a gathering place for all Philadelphians.